jylipaa/vagrant-lamp-debian9-php7/README.md

 Provides a basic LAMP server for local development with Debian 9, Apache 2.4, MariaDB 10.1, PHP 7.0 and XDebug.

+MariaDB will also be setup with a user vagrant (p: vagrant) granted with all options on empty database named vagrant.

 ## Getting Started

 Clone, run ``` vagrant up ``` and start developing.
 If everything goes